build-on-aws/amazon-bedrock-java-examples/demos/quarkus-bedrock-demo/README.md

 # Amazon Bedrock Demo using Quarkus

-This is a sample project showing how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda as a fat jar app.
+This is a sample project, based on https://github.com/vsenger/quarkus-bedrock, that demonstrates how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda.

 ## Prerequisites